mvazquezc/scc-fun/demo3/README.md

     ~~~
 3. Let's create a deployment for the application

-    >**NOTE**: As you can see we're using the `default` SA for running our deployment, we are not running as UID 0 and we're dropping all capabilities.
+    >**NOTE**: As you can see we're using the `reverse-words-app` SA for running our deployment, we are not running as UID 0 and we're dropping all capabilities but NET_BIND_SERVICE.

     ~~~sh
     APP_IMAGE=quay.io/${QUAY_USER}/reversewords-captest:latest